 The Careers Service’s mission is to attract, educate and resource students and employers, to enable them to make the best-informed career decisions.

 The Internship Office was established in 2012 to provide research and professional work experience placements exclusively to Oxford students, with adjunct funding and support.
-It now runs a range of highly successful internship programmes to support Oxford students in securing useful, exciting work experience opportunities throughout the year, in the UK and across the globe.
+It now runs a range of highly successful internship programmes to support any Oxford student in securing useful, exciting work experience opportunities throughout the year, in the UK and across the globe.

 The Continuing Education Department offers more than 1000 part-time, flexible courses and programmes for adult learners.

-STUDENT SOCIETIES (ENTREPRENEURSHIP RELATED)
+STUDENT-LED INITIATIVES AND SOCIETIES (ENTREPRENEURSHIP RELATED)

 Oxford Entrepreneurs is a student society supporting budding entrepreneurs at Oxford University and beyond to find, define, and realise their purpose by going from idea to a sustainable enterprise.